TOAST-DOCS/Compute-Instance/en/terraform-guide.md

 ### VPC

-To check UUID of VPC network, go to TOAST console and select VPC from **Network > VPC**.
+To check UUID of VPC network, go to NHN Cloud console and select VPC from **Network > VPC**.

 ```
 data "openstack_networking_network_v2" "default_network" {